-National health authorities in the DRC and Uganda are leading the response to the Ebola outbreak, building on their experience with previous outbreaks.
+National health authorities in the DR Congo and Uganda are leading the response to the Ebola outbreak, building on their experience with previous outbreaks.
 They are supported by many local and international partner organizations, such as UNICEF, WHO, the Red Cross and Doctors Without Borders (MSF), all working together to:

 - provide care and treatment to those who have been infected